vortexlab-uclouvain/flups/README.md

 - `HAVE_METIS` (deprecated): in combination with REORDER_RANKS, use METIS instead of MPI_Dist_graph to partition the call graph based on the allocated ressources.
 You must hence install metis for this functionality.
 This part of the code has never been demonstrated to show a real increase of performances and therefore is depracted.
 However we still conserve the code active with this flag.
 - `COMM_DPREC`: will use the deprectated communication implementation (slower initalization time, kept for comparison purposes)
-- `BALANCE_DPREC`: will use the deprecated distribution of unknowns on the ranks -`MPI_40` : Use this flag to apply some fancy parameters to allow faster MPI calls if you have a MPI-4.0 compliant version
+- `BALANCE_DPREC`: will use the deprecated distribution of unknowns on the ranks
+- `MPI_40` : Use this flag to apply some fancy parameters to allow faster MPI calls if you have a MPI-4.0 compliant version
 - `FFTW_FLAG` drives the flag used to init the fftw routines and can be set to ` FFTW_ESTIMATE`, ` FFTW_MEASURE`, ` FFTW_PATIENT`, or `FFTW_EXHAUSTIVE`.
-- `MPI_NO_ALLOC` Use this flag to use the system allocation functions instead of the MPI ones whan allocating data.
+- `MPI_NO_ALLOC` Use this flag to use the system allocation functions instead of the MPI ones when allocating data.
-- `MPI_BATCH_SEND=x` will have `x` non-blocking active send request, set to `INT_MAX` to send them all at once
+- `MPI_BATCH_SEND=x` will have `x` non-blocking active send request, set to `INT_MAX` to send them all at once.
-- `HAVE_WISDOM=\"path/to/filename\"` indicates that FFTW wisdom can be found at the given filename
+- `HAVE_WISDOM=\"path/to/filename\"` indicates that FFTW wisdom can be found at the given filename.

-:warning: You may also change the memory alignement and the FFTW planner flag in the `flups.h` file.
+/!\ You may also change the memory alignement and the FFTW planner flag in the `flups.h` file.

+### Documentation

+The documentation is built using Doxygen.
+To build the documentation, go to the `./doc` subfolder and type `doxygen`.
 ## How to use a solver?
 ### Detailed reference
 The scientific background of the library is explained in "Caprace et al., **FLUPS - A Fourier-based Library of Unbounded Poisson Solvers**, SIAM Journal on Scientific Computing, 2019" and in "Balty et al., **FLUPS - a flexible and performant massively parallel Fourier transform library**, IEEE Transactions on Parallel and Distributed Systems, 2022 (under review)".